kubermatic/docs/content/advanced/update_versions/_index.en.md

 is defined in the file `versions.yaml`.
 You find it in your installer clone located as part of the Kubermatic helm chart at `${KUBERMATIC_INSTALLER}/charts/kubermatic/static/master/`.

-Inside the versions file you'll find the supported releases of Kubernetes as well a flag which one should be taken as default.
+Inside the versions file you'll find the supported releases of Kubernetes as well as a flag which one should be taken as default.
+The file format is [YAML](https://yaml.org).

 ```yaml
 # Kubernetes 1.14